sys42/docker-dokuwiki/README.md

 Maybe its external data volume approach is better.
 This way I can decouple the github pushing from the Wiki itself, which means the github credentials are not available on the host facing the internet.

+Until I have a good solution for the above points, I'll stay with the actual setup.
+Commiting containers back to images to store the internal git repo is, of course, quite 'hackish', but it works for now and covers also configuration changes.